Mineinjava/quail/README.md

 Bird-brained swerve drive utility.

 To use quail, you need a few things.
 The first is swerve modules.
 More than two.
 I don't care where your swerve modules are.
 They could be 52 miles apart and in the shape of a pentagon and quail would still work.
-I also don't care what motors or gear ratios you use.

 The second thing you need is a little knowledge of Java.
 You should be able to:
  - use a PID controller